deployphp/docs/api.md

 * `has(string $name): bool`

-Check if config option exists.
+Check if a config option exists.

 More at [configuration](configuration.md).